HariSanadhya/casestudy1/report.md

 <b>Introduction</b> <br>
 <p>
-Gross domestic product (GDP) is the monetary value of all the finished goods and services produced within a country's borders in a specific time period.
-GDP is a broad measurement of a nation’s overall economic activity.
+Gross domestic product (GDP) is the monetary value of all the finished goods and services produced within a country's borders in a specific period.
+GDP is a broad measurement of a nation's overall economic activity.
 GDP data when combined with the other comparable indicators of the countries like education access, progression, completion, literacy, teachers, population, and expenditures could help in understanding how GDP is related these other factors of the various economies in the world.
 This kind of analysis could lead to study of GDP in a very broader aspect like how the GDP of economies very for countries with high population then countries with low population.
-In this study, we will view and analyze GDP with respect to the income groups of the various ecomonies.
+In this study, we will view and analyze GDP with respect to the income groups of the various economies.
 </p>
 <br> <br>